mheap/nexmo-developer/_documentation/en/voice/voice-api/guides/legs-conversations.md

 ## Overview

-The Nexmo Voice API has two concepts associated with a call - a leg and a conversation.
+The Vonage Voice API has two concepts associated with a call - a leg and a conversation.

-A leg refers to a single connection either inbound to, or outbound from, the Nexmo platform.
+A leg refers to a single connection either inbound to, or outbound from, the Vonage platform.

 A conversation contains one or more call legs.
 Each [endpoint](/voice/voice-api/guides/endpoints) connected to a conversation is its own leg.